How To Create a WordPress Post

 Once you enter the content of your first WordPress post, you need to Publish it.
 Publishing brings your post to your actual website.

 That’s it!
-You can now go to the front page of your site to check out the newly created blog post.
+You can now go to your site’s front page to check out the newly created blog post.

 Create a WordPress Post: Body Copy Box

-The blank box where you enter your writing, links, links to images, and any information you want to display on your site.
-You can use either the Visual or the Text view to compose your posts.
+The blank box is where you enter your writing, links, links to images, and any information you want to display on your site.
+You can compose your posts using either the Visual or the Text view.
 For more on the Text view, see the section below, Visual Versus Text View.

-It’s also in the body copy box that you can make the necessary edits or changes with the WordPress design of each of your posts.
-Hence, you have to take time and not rush your edits, so you can ensure that you’re coming up with quality content.
+It’s also in the body copy box that you can make the necessary edits or changes with the WordPress design of each post.
+Hence, you have to take time and not rush your edits to ensure that you’re coming up with quality content.

-Before you post anything on your site, it’s important that you’ve taken at least a good review at it.
+Before you post anything on your site, you must have taken at least a good review of it.
 Never post anything haphazardly.
-With website content, the focus should be on the quality and not the quantity.
+With website content, the focus should be on quality and not quantity.

 The preview button allows you to view the post before officially publishing it.

 With these tips, you now know how to utilize WordPress to your advantage.
 Without a doubt, WordPress is, indeed, an asset for those who are looking to create better blogs.
 But, this doesn’t come automatically.
 You’ve also got to learn to use its features to their maximum so that you can have the best use of it.
 If you’ve previously thought of WordPress as overwhelming, now you can see that it’s not.
 It just takes a little bit more practice and getting used to it.
 You’re one step closer to creating better content for your site.